Abby (The Last of Us): Appearance

 Abby's father, Jerry Anderson, was a Firefly surgeon whom Joel killed at the end of the first game to save Ellie.
 Four years later, in her early twenties, she tracks Joel down in Jackson, Wyoming, and beats him to death.
 Some time later, back in Seattle, Abby learns that her ex-boyfriend Owen has gone missing while investigating the Seraphites, a religious cult locked in a war with the Washington Liberation Front (WLF), the militia of which Abby is a member.
 WLF leader Isaac Dixon believes Owen may have defected, and plans to assault the Seraphites' nearby island settlement.
 Searching for Owen, Abby is captured and witnesses the Seraphites shatter the arm of a runaway Seraphite named Yara.
-After being rescued by Yara's younger brother Lev, they arrive at the aquarium, where Abby finds Owen.
-He plans to sail to Santa Barbara, California, where the Fireflies are supposedly regrouping.
+After being rescued by Yara and her younger brother Lev, Abby leaves them to find Owen.
+He plans to sail to Santa Barbara, California, where the Fireflies are supposedly regrouping, and the two have a romantic encounter.
+The next morning, Abby returns to find Yara and Lev, and brings them to the aquarium.
 Yara's arm requires amputation, so Abby and Lev retrieve medical supplies from the hospital, which is overrun by Infected.

-Lev runs away to the Seraphite settlement to convince their mother to leave the cult.
+After the surgery, Lev runs away to the Seraphite settlement to convince their mother to leave the cult.
 Abby and Yara pursue him, fending off an attack from Tommy, Joel's vengeful younger brother.
 At the settlement, they discover Lev has killed his devout mother in self-defense.
 As the WLF attack the settlement, Yara kills Isaac and sacrifices herself to let Abby and Lev escape.
 Abby and Lev return to the aquarium to find Owen and his pregnant girlfriend Mel killed and a map leading to Ellie's theater hideout.
 At the theater, Abby kills Jesse and shoots Tommy, crippling him.
 She overpowers Ellie and Dina but, after learning that Dina is pregnant, spares them at Lev's insistence and warns them to leave.
 Some time later, Abby and Lev arrive in Santa Barbara searching for the Fireflies, but are captured by the Rattlers, a gang of slave-keeping bandits.
-After being weakened by weeks of torture, they are rescued by Ellie.
+After being weakened by months of torture, they are rescued by Ellie.
 Threatening to kill Lev, Ellie forces Abby to fight her.
 Ellie overpowers her but lets her live.
 Abby sails away with Lev towards the Firefly base on Catalina Island.